Linux shell tutorial

 When you launch the terminal emulator, you are presented with a command prompt.

 Let's look at this command prompt closely.
-The prompt can be configured to be anything you like, but by default, it looks like what we see here, providing us with useful information before we type in a command.
+The prompt can be configured to be anything you like, but by default, it looks like our example.

 Specifically, it tells us who we are (username) and where we are (what system we are using and our working directory).
 Here are what the individual parts of the prompt mean: